 The UE shall change the source Layer-2 ID, and the source IP address (in case of IP-based V2X communication) when indicated by the V2X application that the application layer identifier has changed.

+6.6.3 Privacy procedures related to Uu interface

+The network shall use current LTE mechanism like pseudonomity protection for IMSI, to provide privacy protection for UE.